SoonerLisa/pandas-challenge/README.md

 LARGE, 58.29

 My predictions were completely incorrect.
 Students attending small, charter schools with less spending per capita have the highest passing % overall.

+Disclosure: No sources outside of standard school curriculum were used.